 A decade ago, no one spoke about emotional vulnerability.
 It was often seen as risky and uncomfortable territory, evoking fear and uncertainty in many individuals.

 What is emotional vulnerability?
-It is intentionally putting yourself out there in a conversation with someone you trust, exposing something very personal.
+It is intentionally putting yourself out there in a conversation with someone you trust and exposing something very personal.
+It’s scary territory.
 It may feel like you are pushing the barriers, which can be uncomfortable.
-However, it will have the outcome of making you feel seen by the other person.
-Sometimes that can feel too risky, so you avoid it and put it aside.
-It goes in the too-hard basket.
+However, it will have the outcome of making you feel seen and heard by the other person.
+For some, that can feel too risky, so many of us avoid it and put it aside for another time.
+Often, it goes in the too-hard basket.
+Has that ever happened to you?
 Think about the last time you were emotionally vulnerable with someone.
 Did you fear being rejected, shamed or judged as inadequate somehow?
 Did you feel anxiety?
 Maybe you just took the easy route and brushed it off?
-Understanding the various dimensions of these emotional challenges can make you confront some big challenges and often can lead you to personal growth and profound rewards.
+Understanding the various dimensions of these emotional challenges can make you confront some big challenges and will no doubt lead you to a new level of personal growth and profound rewards.

-This article explores the concept of vulnerability and its impact on relationships and self-realisation.
+This article explores the concept of vulnerability and its impact on relationships and your own level of self-realisation.
 It provides insights into embracing authenticity and self-love.

 The Courage to Embrace Vulnerability

-Being vulnerable requires bravery and the willingness to take emotional risks.
 By opening up a conversation and exposing our true selves, we create the opportunity for deeper connection and love.
-Although fear may arise when embracing vulnerability, understanding the positive outcomes it can bring, such as authenticity, belongingness, and expanding love for ourselves, it can help motivate us to overcome our reservations and allow us the awareness to accept a new outcome which will help us move towards respecting ourselves and, ultimately, self-realisation.
+Although fear may arise when embracing vulnerability, understanding the positive outcomes it can bring, such as authenticity, belongingness, and expanding love for ourselves, can help motivate us to overcome our reservations and allow us the awareness to accept a new outcome, which will help us move towards respecting ourselves and, ultimately, self-realisation.
+Being vulnerable requires a level of bravery and the willingness to take emotional risks.

 Strengthening Through Vulnerability